striezel/botvinnik/doc/commands.md

 ### Wikipedia commands

 * `!wiki` - _(since version 0.0.7)_ same as `!wikien`
+* `!wikics` - _(since version 0.1.0)_ gets extract from an article on the Czech Wikipedia, e. g. `!wikics Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikicy` - _(since version 0.1.0)_ gets extract from an article on the Welsh Wikipedia, e. g. `!wikicy Albert Einstein` will show an extract from the article about the scientist Albert Einstein
 * `!wikide` - _(since version 0.0.7)_ gets extract from an article on the German Wikipedia, e. g. `!wikide Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikiel` - _(since version 0.1.0)_ gets extract from an article on the Greek Wikipedia, e. g. `!wikiel Albert Einstein` will show an extract from the article about the scientist Albert Einstein
 * `!wikien` - _(since version 0.0.7)_ gets extract from an article on the
   English Wikipedia, e. g. `!wikien Albert Einstein` will show an extract from